moaraccounts/pandas/Coding Style Guidline.rst

 *pandas* uses ‘repr()’ instead of ‘%r’ and ‘!r’.

-The use of ‘repr()’ will only happend when the value is not an obvious string.
+The use of ‘repr()’ will only happen when the value is not an obvious string.

 For example: